tsgates/arch-wiki-markdown/wiki/MEncoder.md

 -   mp3lame is recommended over FAAC (not fully developed) encoding at all bitrates.

+> dvdcopy

+dvdcopy is a more complex tool available in the AUR that backs up a DVD9 to a DVD5.
+Has several options for modification.

 GUI frontends
 -------------

+The official MPlayer homepage has a comprehensive list of available front-ends here.

 -   ogmrip
     OGMRip is an application and a set of libraries for ripping and